mikablachut/Code_Sharing_Platform/README.md

 <b>Java 17 is required for this step.</b>

-Clone repository and enter its folder:
+Clone the repository and enter its folder:

 ```
 git clone https://github.com/dominikablachut/Code_Sharing_Platform.git